 Clinical Biochemists interpret results, acting as the bridge between the science of the laboratory and the medicine of the hospital.
 Hospital doctors and GPs can phone them for advice.

-Chemical Pathologists are similar to the Clinical Biochemists as they also provide interpretation of results; however, as medics, they have a larger clinical component to their role such as being involved in nutrition ward rounds and providing clinics such as Diabetes, Lipids & Metabolic Medicine.
+Chemical Pathologists are similar to the Clinical Biochemists as they also provide interpretation of results.
+However, as medics, they have a larger clinical component to their role.
+For example, they are involved in nutrition ward rounds and providing clinics such as Diabetes, Lipids & Metabolic Medicine.

 The Associate Practitioner is available for problem solving, fixing of Point Of Care Testing (POCT) equipment and assisting in training.